3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 You can try to update `Klipper`, `Moonraker` & `Mainsail`

+The updates will probably fail.

-However on my system these items had been locked with permission/user/group changes & it was easier to simply remove them & reinstall the new versions a-fresh!
+As on my system these items had been locked with permission/user/group changes & it was not possible to update them, it turned out you can remove them though, so it was quicker & easier to simply remove them & reinstall the new versions a-fresh!
+Then you know there no old stuff floating about in there also.

-Again if your system is the same as mine `Mainsail` will need an extra command to allow you to modify it in in any way like to remove/update it.
+Again if your system is the same as mine `Mainsail` will need an extra command to allow you to modify it in in any way to remove/update it.

-To check type
+To check back out & quit `Kiauh` then type
 ```
 ls -l
 ```